How to Switch From Squarespace 7.0 to 7.1?

 New Domain = Full SEO Reset

 If you switch to a new domain during the migration, expect a significant ranking drop lasting 3-6 months.
 Set up 301 redirects from every old URL to the corresponding new URL.
 Even with redirects, some link equity is lost.
 Avoid changing domains during the migration unless absolutely necessary.
-For monitoring, use Squarespace's SEO tools and Google Search Console to track recovery.

 Is the Switch Worth It?